Static Website vs Dynamic Website: Which Is Better for SEO?

 WordPress, Joomla! and Drupal have one thing in common: they are the most common hacking targets on the Internet.
 According to the Sucuri Website Hacked Trend Report 2016, 78% of all hacked sites they worked with in Q1 of 2016 were built on the WordPress platform.

 In most instances, says Sucuri, the reason is improper deployment, configuration, and overall maintenance by the webmasters and their hosts.
+That’s not to say CMS systems are not completely defenseless, though; they do offer ways to make their sites more secure and prevent your WordPress SEO from crashing and burning.

 2. Hard to scale